Suyashtnt/personal-website/src/lib/posts/vue.md

 })
 </script>
 ```
-While declarative is not necessarily _worse_ than imperative, it usually leads to a messier code with strict guidelines.
+While imperative is not necessarily _worse_ than declarative, imperative usually leads to a messier code without strict guidelines.
 BackboneJS added those guidelines, but it still leads to bulky, hard-to-read code, as seen in their To-do list example.
 Conversely, Vue took the more straightforward approach: Make the framework work for you.
 These solutions provided _were_ great, but now we have moved on from that.

 Let us look at modern Vue.
 The Options API is bulky.
 It also creates many opportunities to shoot yourself in the foot.
 In the above example, if you were to replace `increment` with an arrow function, it would no longer work.
 Vue 3 saw these issues and fixed them through the *Composition API*.
 ```html